You are here: Home My Diary

 I have some broken skin around the outside of the stoma, and when I remove a one piece bag, the adhesive flange pulls on the broken skin, so maybe the two piece could help for a while, because the flange would theoretically remain in place for a few days, but the bag removed whenever I want.

-Manage to walk around some shops with Julie this afternoon, but I am paranoid that I will start bleeding in a shop.
+Manage to walk around some shopsbut I am paranoid that I will start bleeding in a shop I cut it short and return home.

 Had another bad night - I woke up after a couple of hours in pain every night - it's not so much the bag, but the large scar I have running down me that is the problem.
 I know it will ease up eventually.